Foundation Skills Assessment (FSA)

 - Students will respond to online questions and questions in paper student booklet

-- The 2017/18 FSA has been developed to reflect an October administration timeframe.
+- The FSA has been developed for an October administration.
 As the assessment is taking place early in the year, the content of the assessment is based on the end of year profiles for Grade 3 and Grade 6.

 - The Ministry provides support for scoring/training that includes: